jairiidriss/jairiidriss.github.io/_pages/about.md

 Grants and Awards
 ======
-* Sichuan Provincial Government Scholarship for Foreign Students, 2021-2022
+* Sichuan Provincial Government Scholarship for Foreign Students in <a href = "https://www.swpu.edu.cn/">Southwest Petroleum University</a>, 2021-2022
-* Sichuan Provincial Government Scholarship for Foreign Students, 2020-2021
+* Sichuan Provincial Government Scholarship for Foreign Students in <a href = "https://www.swpu.edu.cn/">Southwest Petroleum University</a>, 2020-2021